- M.M., Master of Music, Indiana University, 1989

 - B.M., Bachelor of Music, Indiana University, 1985

-John Tafoya is a professor of percussion and chair of the Department of Percussion at the Indiana University Jacobs School of Music.
-He served as principal timpanist of the National Symphony Orchestra from 1999 to 2007.
-He has held previous principal timpani positions with the American Wind Symphony, National Repertory Orchestra, Owensboro Symphony (Ky.), Evansville Philharmonic Orchestra (Ind.), and Florida Philharmonic Orchestra.
-He has also performed with the Indianapolis Symphony Orchestra, Saint Louis Symphony Orchestra, Baltimore Symphony Orchestra, and Detroit Symphony Orchestra.
+Tafoya has held previous principal timpani positions with the American Wind Symphony, National Repertory Orchestra, Owensboro Symphony (Ky.), Evansville Philharmonic Orchestra (Ind.), and Florida Philharmonic Orchestra.
+He has also performed with the Indianapolis Symphony Orchestra, St. Louis Symphony Orchestra, Baltimore Symphony Orchestra, and Detroit Symphony Orchestra.

 Tafoya has worked under many prestigious conductors, including Marin Alsop, Vladimir Ashkenazy, James Conlon, Jiri Belohlavek, Rafael Fruhbeck de Burgos, Christoph von Dohnanyi, Valery Gergiev, Christopher Hogwood, Lorin Maazel, Mstislav Rostropovich, Leonard Slatkin, Osmo Vanska, John Williams, Hugh Wolff, and David Zinman.

 He proudly endorses American Drum Manufacturing Co., Avedis Zildjian Company, Grover Pro Percussion, Remo Inc., and Yamaha Corporation.